A real-analytic Jordan curve cannot bound infinitely many relative minima of area: What is true if is not constant

-(ii) If $\HH$ is not constant, then no $a_i$ or $s_i$ goes to zero faster than $t^\gamma$. \end{lemma}
+\begin{lemma} If\, $\HH$ is not constant, then there are no fast roots; that is, no $a_i$ or $b_i$ or $s_i$ goes to zero faster than $t^\gamma$. \end{lemma}

 {\em Proof}.
-Let $P$ be the total number of fast roots.
-Let $Q$, $S$, and $R$ be the total number of $a_i$, $s_i$, and $b_i$ going to zero faster than $t^\gamma$.
-Let $\alphat$ be the product of the nonzero $\alpha_i$ (all of which are real) over the $a_i$ that go to zero as $t^\gamma$.
+Recall that $Q$, $S$, and $R$, are the numbers of $a_i$, $s_i$, and $b_i$ going to zero as fast or faster than $t^\gamma$.
+But now we need notation for the numbers of fast roots. \Qf{Q_f} \Sf{S_f} \Rf{R_f} Let $\Qf$, $\Sf$, and $\Rf$ be respectively the number of fast $a_i$, fast $s_i$, and fast $b_i$.
+The total number of roots going to zero faster than $t^\gamma$, is Let $\alphat$ be the product of the nonzero $\alpha_i$ (all of which are real) over the $a_i$ that go to zero as $t^\gamma$.
 Let $\betat$ be the product of the nonzero $\beta_i$.
 If the $\beta_i$ are not real, they come in complex conjugate pairs, by Lemma \ref{lemma:realAA}, so the product $\betat$ is real.
 Let $\zetat$ be the product of the nonzero $\zeta_i$, which is real since all the $\zeta_i$ are real.
-(Do not confuse $\alphat$ with $\alpha$, which is the product of the $\alpha_i$ over the slow roots, i.e. the ones going to zero slower than $t^\gamma$.)

-We wish to analyze the asymptotic behavior of $\HH$ near the origin.
+(Do not confuse $\alphat$ with $\alpha$, which is the product of the $\alpha_i$ over the slow roots.) \ We will analyze the asymptotic form of $\HH$ near the origin (without yet assuming $\HH$ is not constant.)
 We will show that, if $\HH$ is not constant, its leading term is a nonzero real constant times $ \beta \w^{P+1}$.
-Once we have done that, we can proceed as follows: Since $\HH$ is not constant, its imaginary part, which is a multiple of the least eigenfunction, must have only one sign in the upper half plane, and that is possible only if $P = 0$.
-Therefore, there are no fast roots, which is conclusion (ii) of the lemma.

-It remains to prove that $\HH$ has the stated asymptotic form.
 We analyze the first formula of Lemma \ref{lemma:eigenfunctionCompact}, rather than the second one.
 Letting $t$ go to zero in that formula and using the definition of $\HH$ we have

 Consider the second term in that equation, namely